NATSU1995/NATSU1995/README.md

 - 🌱 I’m currently learning **Reinforce Learning & ADP**

-- 👯 I’m looking to collaborate on **Logisitc and Supply Chain Management**
+- 👯 I’m looking to collaborate on **Logistic and Supply Chain Management**

 - 📫 How to reach me **CAIYUN_EMAIL@163.COM**